Accessing databases that support ODBC with PHP and PEAR DB

-PEAR (PHP Extension and Application Repository) is a framework and distribution system for reusable PHP classes, libraries and modules.
+PEAR (PHP Extension and Application Repository) is a framework and distribution system for reusable PHP classes, libraries, and modules.
 One of its most popular packages is PEAR DB, the database abstraction layer created by this project.
 DB provides portability features that enable programs written for one database to work with other databases.

-The PEAR DB module’s ODBC backend lets you access databases for which an ODBC driver is available.
+The PEAR DB module's ODBC back end lets you access databases for which an ODBC driver is available.
 This tutorial shows how to use PEAR DB with an ODBC driver, which you can download from this site.
-You can then access remote database such as Microsoft SQL Server, Oracle®, Microsoft Access, Sybase ASE and InterBase from PEAR DB on Linux and Unix.
+You can then access remote database such as Microsoft SQL Server, Oracle, Microsoft Access, Sybase ASE, and InterBase from PEAR DB on Linux and UNIX.

 Note Pear DB has been superceded by Pear MDB2, which is a merge of the DB and Metabase PHP database abstraction layers.
-However, it is not currently possible to access a database from PEAR MDB2 through ODBC (see PEAR :: Request #8413 :: ODBC driver).
+However, it is not currently possible to access a database from PEAR MDB2 through ODBC (refer to PEAR :: Request #8413 :: ODBC driver).
 If you want to access your database through ODBC, you need to use PEAR DB rather than PEAR MDB2 therefore.

-PEAR DB Architecture
+PEAR DB architecture

 The PEAR DB architecture has two levels.
-The top level, DB.php, provides a database independent interface for interacting with databases.
+The top level, DB.php, provides a database-independent interface for interacting with databases.
 The lower level driver files translate between the top-level abstract interface and the database-specific extensions that DB layers itself on top of.
-In the case of PEAR DB’s ODBC driver, the underlying database extension is Unified ODBC.
+In the case of PEAR DB's ODBC driver, the underlying database extension is Unified ODBC.

 Code shared by the drivers is stored in DB/common.php.
 The default data access methods in common.php are overridden as necessary by the drivers.